beakerbrowser/beakerbrowser.com/_docs/tutorials/create-a-blog.md

 order: 1
 ---

-Creating a blog on Beaker is extremely easy with site generators.
-In this tutorial, we’ll use [Jekyll](https://jekyllrb.com/).
-Start by following their instructions to create your blog:
+Creating a blog on Beaker is easy to do with a static site generator.
+In this tutoril, we’ll use [Jekyll](https://jekyllrb.com/).
+Start by following their instructions for creating a new blog:

 <figcaption class="code">bash</figcaption>
 ```bash